src-run/vermicious-console-io-library/README.md

 the "Additional Links" section below).
 All API documentation is automatically compiled against the master branch whenever a git push event occurs.

-*Static API reference for releases is planned and will be posted once this package has matured and reached the version 1 milestone*.
+*Static API reference for specific releases is planned and will be posted once this package has matured and reached the version 1 milestone*.

 > The API reference websites detailed above are auto-generated using a reliable and well-developed CLI tool called